-So named because the angled sections look a bit like a lightning bolt, plus it is lightning fast to lace.
-The laces run diagonally on the outside and vertically on the inside.
+Looks a bit like a lightning bolt, plus it's lightning fast to lace.
+The laces run diagonally on the outside, vertically on the inside.

 Lacing Technique – Variation 1 – for even numbers of eyelet pairs

 • Begin straight across on the inside (grey section) and out through the bottom eyelets.